weaveworks/profiles/userdocs/profiles.dev/docs/installer-docs/generate-local-manifests.md

 - kustomize-flux.yaml
 ```

-Which means, flux will only install the resource defined in this file.
+Which means flux will only install the resource defined in this file.
 The Kustomization object in `kustomize-flux.yaml`
 will take care of installing HelmRelease.